 Solar energy sources

-Solar thermal or solar voltaic (heating the thermal stores via electric immersion heater or heaters) are also ideal for heating thermal store cylinders by keeping the water heated by a solar thermal heating system in reserve for use later, when there is little or no solar energy available.
+Solar thermal or solar voltaic (heating the thermal stores via electric immersion heater or heaters) are also ideal for heating a thermal store cylinder by keeping the water heated by a solar thermal heating system in reserve for use later, when there is little or no solar energy available.

-For use during the winter, it is advised to incorporate an electric immersion heater so the water can be heated directly.
+For use during the winter, it is advised to incorporate an immersion heater so the water can be heated directly.
 This can be powered by mains electricity at a reduced rate.
-A property with a wind turbine, hydroelectric, or solar PV systems get the benefit of “free” energy, as well as them being green energy sources install.
+A property with a wind turbine, hydroelectric, or solar PV systems get the benefit of “free” energy or at least reducing running costs, as well as them being a renewable energy source installation.

 Thermal store sizing

-Sizing a thermal store, depends on three elements – The kW power being absorbed by the heated water ,the temperature of this water and the flow rate of the heating system, this directly relates to the volume of DHW produced – with the following chart showing the volume of DHW water with a temperature rise of 35C.
+Sizing a thermal store, depends on three elements – The kW power being absorbed by the heated water ,the temperature of this water (i.e. the store temperature) and this directly relates to the volume of DHW produced – with the following chart showing the volume of DHW water with a temperature rise of 35C.

 Combining fuel sources ensures a thermal store cylinder full potential.